MYFABIANO/sdp/design-description.md

 --------------------
 Design:
 --------------------
-Please also note that we are expecting to see, in your design, a class that represents the entry point to the system, and that ties the various pieces together.
+The MainMenu class represents the entry point to the system, and that ties the various pieces together.
+The class has four operations that allows users to access to the four screens abovementioned.

 --------------------
 Requirement: